GooFit/GooFit/docs/documentation.md

-PDF implementations may override the `normalisation` method, and among the default PDFs, both `AddPdf` and `ProdPdf` do so to ensure that their components are correctly normalised.
-Among the more specialised implementations, `TddpPdf` overrides `normalise` so that it may cache the slowly-changing Breit-Wigner calculations, and also because its time dependence is analytically integrable and it is a good optimisation to do only the Dalitz-plot part numerically.
+PDF implementations may override the `normalisation` method, and among the default PDFs, both `AddPdf` and `ProdPdf` do so to ensure that their components are correctly normalized.
+Among the more specialised implementations, `TddpPdf` overrides `normalize` so that it may cache the slowly-changing Breit-Wigner calculations, and also because its time dependence is analytically integrable and it is a good optimisation to do only the Dalitz-plot part numerically.
 This points to a more general rule, that once a PDF depends on three or four observables, the relatively primitive numerical integration outlined above may become unmanageable because of the number of points it creates.
-Finally, note that PDFs may, without overriding `normalise`, advertise an analytical integral by overriding `GooPdf`’s `hasAnalyticIntegral` method to return `true`, and then implementing an `integrate` method to be evaluated on the CPU.
+Finally, note that PDFs may, without overriding `normalize`, advertise an analytical integral by overriding `GooPdf`’s `hasAnalyticIntegral` method to return `true`, and then implementing an `integrate` method to be evaluated on the CPU.